JNPRAutomate/automated_junos_configuration_changes_with_appformix_saltstack/README.md

 # salt-run state.event pretty=True
 ```

-- Trigger an alarm  to get a webhook notification sent to SaltStack
+Trigger an alarm  to get a webhook notification sent by Appformix to SaltStack
 ```
 salt "core-rtr-p-02" junos.rpc 'ping' rapid=True
 ```